-In mid-March I accompanied a 21-member delegation of Cairo-bas foreign jjournalists into the heart of the Arab-Israeli conflict.
+In mid-March I accompanied a 21-member delegation of Cairo-based foreign journalists into the heart of the Arab-Israeli conflict.
 We visited in turn Gaza, East Jerusalem and the West Bank.
-During our three-day tour we met Yasser Arafat, Saeb Erekat, Nabil Shaath, Feisal Husseini and a host of Palestinian mayors presiding over bantustinettes a term repeatedly used by Shaath when describing the West Bankís self-rule regions, a motley scattering of towns and villages sandwiched between Israeli settlements.
+During our four-day tour we met Yasser Arafat, Saeb Erekat, Nabil Shaath, Feisal Husseini and a host of Palestinian mayors presiding over bantustinettes a term repeatedly used by Shaath when describing the West Bank’s self-rule regions, a motley scattering of towns and villages sandwiched between Israeli settlements.
 The latter loom large on the surrounding hilltops like giant lookout towers.

-This was my second visit to Israel, the first having taken place in November 1994 when I was invited by Tel Aviv University's Kaplan Chair to lecture on my book dealing with the Cairo suburb of Maadi, home to many Jews between 1910 and 1963.
+This was my second visit to Israel, the first having taken place in November 1994 when I was invited by Tel Aviv University's Kaplan Chair to lecture on my book dealing with the Cairo suburb of Maadi, home to a multitude of Jews between 1910 and 1963.

 My treatment at border control this time was noticeably different.
 Whereas in 1994 I was received like visiting royalty, this time it was a polemical security drill.
 None of the co-ed Uzi-totting Israeli interlocutors at Rafah or Eilat looked over 24, which perhaps accounts for their youthful arrogance.
 To the soldiers' credit however, they treated us with the same icy indifference irrespective of our individual nationalities.
 It didn't matter to them if one was 26 or 75.
 Nor did the weather matter, for at the Erez checkpoint (between Gaza and Israel) we were left out in torrential rain as two macho IDF soldiers checked our passports and luggage from the confines of their weather-proof kiosk.
 We were supposedly in the VIP lane!